itsmeroshan12/doctor_listing/README.md

 +
 +## 📞 Support
 +
-+If you have any questions or need support, please open an issue in the repository.
++If you have any questions or need help with setup, please create an issue in the repository.
 +
-+## 🔄 Version History
-+
-+- **v1.0.0** - Initial release with basic healthcare provider management +
 +---
 +
-+**Note**: Make sure to update the environment variables and database configuration according to your setup before running the application.
++**Happy coding! 🎉**